 Physical activity is a perfect way to be fitter, as well as feel and look more confident.
-Find out about the moderate to vigorous physical activity guidelines and get active for a healthier life.
+Find out about the physical activity guidelines and get active for a healthier life.

 Do you wish to be fitter and maintain a healthy weight?
 Do you want to feel and look more confident?
 Get active!
 It is the answer to a more energetic and healthier you.
-Being more active can also help with weight loss and weight management.
+Being more active can also help with weight management.

 Everyone—from young kids to older adults—can be physically active.
 All it takes is finding some activities that you enjoy and making them part of your daily routine so that you can clock in enough exercise per week.
 Doing a little physical activity every day will improve your quality of life.

-When you get active, your overall health and wellbeing will improve and you will enjoy a good quality of life.
+When you get active, your overall health and wellbeing will improve and you will enjoy a better quality of life.
 Regular physical activity:

 It also reduces the risk of chronic lifestyle diseases such as heart disease, cancer, high blood pressure and diabetes.
 It will also make you more confident to face life's challenges.

 Physical activity is simply any activity that gets your body moving.
 This includes daily activities such as taking the stairs, walking to the supermarket and doing housework.
 It also includes recreational activities and sports such as jogging, swimming, cycling, brisk walking, ball games, high-intensity interval training, and racket games.

 How much exercise do we need?
 For health benefits, you need to engage in both aerobic and muscle- and bone-strengthening activities.
 Aerobic exercise makes your heart beat faster and makes you breathe harder over a prolonged period of time as the muscles in your body require oxygen to work.
 This improves your heart and lung (cardiovascular) fitness and your endurance.
 Brisk walking, jogging and swimming are examples of aerobic activities.